 Our annual comprehensive review of the profitability of our products to determine DAC balances for our interest-sensitive life, fixed annuities and other investment contracts covers assumptions for persistency, mortality, expenses, investment returns, including capital gains and losses, interest crediting rates to policyholders, and the effect of any hedges in all product lines.
-In 2012, the review resulted in an acceleration of DAC amortization (charge to income) of \$34 million.
-Amortization acceleration of \$38 million related to variable life insurance and was primarily due to an increase in projected mortality.
-Amortization acceleration of \$4 million related to fixed
+In 2013, the review resulted in an acceleration of DAC amortization (charge to income) of \$18 million.
+Amortization acceleration of \$33 million related to interest-sensitive life insurance and was primarily due to an increase in projected mortality and expenses, partially offset by increased projected investment margins.
+Amortization deceleration of \$12 million related to fixed annuities and was primarily due to an increase in projected investment margins.
+Amortization deceleration of \$3 million related to variable life insurance.